krakend/krakend-documentation/authorization/jwt-validation.md

 - `disable_jwk_security`: *boolean*.
 When `true`, disables security of the JWK client and allows insecure connections (plain HTTP) to download the keys.
 - `jwk_fingerprints`: *string list*.
 A list of fingerprints (the unique identifier of the certificate) for certificate pinning and avoid man in the middle attacks.
 Add fingerprints in base64 format.
 - `cipher_suites`: *integers list*.
 Override the default cipher suites.
 Unless you have a legacy JWK, you don't need to add this value.
+- `jwk_local_ca`: *string*.
+Path to the certificate of the CA that verifies a secure connection when downloading the JWK.
+Use when not recognized by the system (e.g, self-signed certificates).

 For the full list of recognized algorithms and cipher suites scroll down to the end of the document.